 The Fund shares an office building, staff, equipment and other office expenses with Louisiana Assessors' Association and Louisiana Assessors' Insurance Fund, related parties.
 Most of the expenses, including the salaries of employees of all three entities, are paid by the Association.
-The Fund reimbursed the Association \$151,578 and \$151,592 for shared expenses for the years ended September 30, 2023 and 2022, respectively
+The Fund reimbursed the Association \$151,578 for shared expenses for the years ended September 30, 2024 and 2023.